everlightneverdark/GravitySimulation/README.md

 # GravitySimulation
-A gravity simulation project in OpenGL using C++
+A gravity simulation project in OpenGL using C++.
+Uses mouse as the input device to perform the functions.